Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 One study found that almost 90% of people say authenticity is a major factor when deciding which brands they support and favor.

 That’s huge!
-So, you want to produce content that helps give customers the authenticity and transparency they’re looking for.
+So, you want to take advantage of inbound marketing and create content that helps give potential customers the authenticity they’re looking for.

 A behind-the-scenes video is a perfect way to do that.
-You can show them how your product is made or how your service is executed.
+This serves as a unique selling proposition because you can show them how your product is made or how your service is executed.

 In the process, you can introduce team members, explain why you do things the way you do them, etc.

-The thinner the veil between business and customer, the more trust consumers will have in your brand.
+The thinner the veil between business and customer, the more trust consumers will have in your brand story.

 And trust is what leads to sales.